FAIRplus/the-fair-cookbook/content/recipes/findability/registeringDatasets.md

 ## Main Content

+Archiving a dataset can be an important step in making data FAIR (see *Depositing in Zenodo generic repository*, [fcb:FCB009](https://w3id.org/faircookbook/FCB009)), but by sharing the metadata, you make the dataset even more Findable.
+Sharing the metadata in Wikidata has the advantage that the dataset can be linked to many other life sciences databases.

 This recipe takes an interest in datasets with information about small chemical compounds, particularly datasets with an [SDF](https://fairsharing.org/FAIRsharing.ew26v7) file or spreadsheets containing chemical identifiers in the form of [SMILES](https://fairsharing.org/FAIRsharing.qv4b3c) strings.
 But the `Wikidata registration process` itself, to increase `Findability`, works for any dataset.

-The registration in Wikidata makes the metadata more findable by itself {footcite}`Waagmeester2020`.
 This [Wikidata:Introduction](https://www.wikidata.org/wiki/Wikidata:Introduction) describes the principle ideas and data model that will make this recipe easier to follow.

 Importantly, Wikidata allows the dataset to be used as reference in Wikidata to support statements.
 For example, if the dataset contains a logP value,